-How Can A New Jersey Boating Accident Lawyer Help Defend Your Rights?
+How Can New Jersey Boating Accident Lawyers Help Defend Your Rights?

 The New York-New Jersey region has more than 4000 lakes and rivers that are frequently used for recreational purposes like fishing or water skiing, as well as commercial trade via shipping ports along the Hudson River Waterfront Walkway – one of the world’s largest structures.
 New Jersey itself has over 130 miles of coastline.

-Whether used in a recreational or commercial context, the vehicles that operate on these waters may cause significant injury to passengers and crew, other watercraft, or those at shore.
-If you or a loved one have been injured in a boating accident in New Jersey, after seeking medical attention, an experienced New Jersey lawyer can help ensure your rights are defended.
+Whether used in a recreational or commercial context, the vehicles that operate on these waters may cause significant injury to passengers and crew, other watercraft, or those at the shore.
+Suppose you or a loved one have been injured in a boating accident in New Jersey after seeking medical attention.
+In that case, an experienced New Jersey lawyer can help defend your rights.

 Get in touch with our firm today!
 Contact the lawyers of The Law Offices Of Samuel Fishman.
 Sign up for a consultation and get help as soon as possible.

 New Jersey Boat and Watercraft Accidents Statistics

 Boating accidents in New Jersey can cause serious injuries that require medical attention or significant property damage.
 New Jersey is home to over 130,000 registered boats and other watercraft and is one of the top ten states in the country for recreational boating activity (National Marine Manufacturers Association).

 According to the most recent data in a report from the U.S. Coast Guard, 135 boating accidents occurred in New Jersey in 2020 (an increase of 1.9% from 2019).